breadtubetv/breadtubetv/content/channels/arthousepolitics/index.md

     name: Art House Politics
     slug: UCnuC9wCnogZA8VcTQJ1_5wg
     url: https://www.youtube.com/channel/UCnuC9wCnogZA8VcTQJ1_5wg
-    description: "Our politics are high-brow, nuanced, subtle, inspired, enlightened even.
+    description: |-
+      Our politics are high-brow, nuanced, subtle, inspired, enlightened even.
 To us, politics is an art form.
 Our politics belong hanging in museums.

-Our politics are beautiful, misunderstood in their time"
+      Our politics are beautiful, misunderstood in their time
     subscribers: 8246
----
+--- null